AD32 Smoking and Tobacco Policy

-The success of this policy depends upon obtaining and maintaining the willingness, understanding and cooperation of all smokers and non-smokers in all University facilities.
-It is the responsibility of all members of the Penn State community to observe this smoking policy.
+The success of this policy depends upon obtaining and maintaining the willingness, understanding and cooperation of all tobacco users and non-tobacco users at all University locations.
+It is the responsibility of all members of the Penn State community to establish and maintain smoke-free/tobacco free campus environments.
 Each University member is responsible for monitoring compliance with this policy at his/her level of involvement in the University community.

 Most recent changes:

 - August 6, 2018 - Per the approval of the President's Council, the policy was revised to prohibit smoking and tobaccco use at all University locations.